Have an Instant Pot? Need recipes that are thoroughly tested and WORK?Get my new cookbook collection for 40% OFF!

-Raise your hand if you’ve, at least once in your life, sworn to never eat brussel sprouts.
+Raise your hand if you’ve, at least once in your life, sworn to never eat brussels sprouts.
 I figure there will be a few sprout haters here and that’s okay.
-Because if you’re willing to give these shaved brussel sprouts a try, I bet you’ll change your mind.
+Because if you’re willing to give these shaved brussels sprouts a try, I bet you’ll change your mind.
 No promises, but it’s worth a shot, right?

-The difference comes from cutting the brussel sprouts into super thin strips so you’re not biting into a big hunk of bitter vegetable.
-We’re then going to saute them in a little olive oil and salt and pepper until they are just slightly charred which adds a boat load of flavor.
+The difference comes from cutting the brussels sprouts into super-thin strips so you’re not biting into a big hunk of bitter vegetable.
+We’re then going to saute them in a little olive oil and salt and pepper until they are just slightly charred which adds a boatload of flavor.
 To get the sprouts cut thinly, I use this OXO Good Grips Hand-Held Mandoline Slicer that’s inexpensive and works great.
 Any type of mandolin slicer will work as will an old fashioned knife, it will just take a bit of time.

 But we’re not done yet!
 After they are cooked we’ll squeeze some fresh lemon juice over the top to brighten them up a tad and stir in a handful of fresh parmesan cheese.
 They are tender and crisp and full of flavor!
 The natural bitterness of the sprouts is subdued by keeping the pieces small and caramelizing them just a bit and the lemon and cheese just bring it all home.
 So good!

 Have I convinced you to try these yet?

 Or Check out all my Vegetable Side Dish Recipes Here